 This indicates the percent of patients prescribed antianxiety medications.
 These medications are typically prescribed to residents suffering from anxiety or depression.

 Managing Depression Among Residents

-Measures the percent of long-term patients demonstrating symptoms of depression.
-Some experts would argue that this is a measure of quality of life.
+This datapoint is a measure of the percentage of long-term stay patients who are showing depressive symptoms.
+Some experts argue that this is a reasonable measure of resident quality of life.